 Basis of Presentation

-The financial data included in the condensed consolidated Financial Statements contain all normal and recurring adjustments necessary to state fairly the consolidated financial condition, results of operations, statements of stockholder’s equity, and cash flows of the Company for the three and nine months ended September 30, 2022 and 2021.
-Operating results for the nine months ended September 30, 2022 are not necessarily indicative of the results that may be expected for the current year ending December 31, 2022.
+The financial data included in the Financial Statements contain all normal and recurring adjustments necessary to state fairly the consolidated financial condition, results of operations, statements of stockholder’s equity, and cash flows of the Company for the six months ended June 30, 2023 and 2022.
+Operating results for the six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for the current year ending December 31, 2023.

-The condensed consolidated financial statements have been prepared in accordance with U.S. GAAP and include the accounts of the Company and its subsidiaries, as well as the accounts of any entities over which the Company has a controlling financial interest in accordance with Accounting Standards Codification (“ASC”) 810 Consolidation.
+The Financial Statements have been prepared in accordance with U.S. GAAP and include the accounts of the Company and its subsidiaries, as well as the accounts of any entities over which the Company has a controlling financial interest in accordance with Accounting Standards Codification (“ASC”) 810 Consolidation.
 All transactions and balances between these entities have been eliminated upon consolidation.

-Certain amounts in the Company's prior period condensed consolidated financial statements have been reclassified to conform to the current period presentation.
-The Company is presenting certain security deposits of $273 in other assets in the condensed consolidated balance sheet as of December 31, 2021, which were previously included in prepaid expenses and other current assets.
+Certain amounts in the Company's prior period consolidated financial statements have been reclassified to conform to the current period presentation.

 Use of Estimates